 Overview

 This section looks at the conditions that must be met for a pension account to qualify for underpin protection.
+You need to assess if a pension account:

+has remediable service, and

+where that account contains ‘aggregated LGPS service’ or ‘transferred-in service’, if that remediable service qualifies for underpin protection in the LGPS.

 Each pension account is assessed separately.

-You need to follow steps 1 to 3 for all pension accounts – this establishes if the pension account has remediable service.
+You need to follow steps 1 to 3 below for all pension accounts to establish if the pension account has remediable service.

-You also need to follow step 4 where the pension account contains ‘aggregated L G P S service’ or ‘transferred-in service’.
-This step establishes if the remediable aggregated/transferred-in service qualifies for underpin protection in the L G P S.
+You only need to follow step 4 where the pension account contains ‘aggregated L G P S service’ or ‘transferred-in service’.

 Remediable service